KeesCBakker/Strongly-Typed-Events-for-TypeScript/documentation/HowToAddAnEventToAClass.md

-﻿#How to add an event to an class?
+﻿#How to add an event to a class?